Radiotherapy Market

 External Beam Radiation Therapy

-External Beam Radiation Therapy (EBRT) is the most dominant segment, accounting for approximately 70% of the global radiotherapy market.
+External Beam Radiation Therapy (EBRT) is the most dominant segment, accounting for approximately 70% of the radiotherapy market.
 This therapy type involves directing high-energy X-rays or proton beams at the tumor from outside the body using linear accelerators.
 EBRT is favored for its non-invasive precision, particularly in advanced modalities like IMRT, IGRT, and stereotactic therapy, which allow accurate targeting while sparing healthy tissue.

 Internal Beam Radiation Therapy